cis-famu/oer-assignment-group-4-1/Chapter-1.md

 ### Using the ```string``` Data Type in a Program
+In C++ the string type is used to represent sequences of characters.
+The string type is more flexible than your traditional character arrays.

+-You must include the string library if you are to use strings in your code.
+"Include<string>".

+For example:
+String Firstname = Ben
 ### Review Questions
+1.)
+Why do we use the string data type in C++?

+2.)
+What library is required to use the string data type?

 ## Creating a C++ Program
 Creating a C++ program for beginners: